sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

 - Kathleen Sloan, CIO of World Wide Importers (WWI)

 - The primary audience is business and technology decision-makers.
 From the case study scenario, it would include the Director of Analytics.
-Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors, such as a line of business (LOB) vice president (VP), chief marketing officer (CMO), or to those who represent the business unit IT or developers who report to application sponsors.
+Usually, we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors, such as a line of business (LOB) vice president (VP), chief marketing officer (CMO), or to those who represent the business unit IT or developers who report to application sponsors.

 ## Preferred solution